Osaki Hachimangu

 Kashii Shrine is located in Fukuoka, Fukuoka.
 The full address is: 4-16-1 Kashii, Higashi-ku, Fukuoka 813-0011.

-The enshrined deities are: emperor chuai, Empress Jingu (Okinagatarashihime).
+The enshrined deities are: Emperor Chuai, Empress Jingu (Okinagatarashihime).